 About This Guide

-This guide covers every HBCU in the stageready database that offers a theatre, musical theatre, or dance program.
-We track 17 HBCUs with 23 performing arts programs.
+This guide covers every HBCU in the stageready database that offers a theatre, musical theatre, dance, or vocal performance program.
+We track 23 HBCUs with 32 performing arts programs.
 School data (acceptance rates, net prices, tuition) comes from federal sources.
 Program details (selectiveness, class size, prescreen requirements, highlights) are researched from each school’s official department pages.

 We’re actively expanding our HBCU coverage.
 Know of an HBCU theatre program we’re missing?
 Let us know.